 Search Savonia-Finna / Renew loans

-During mid-week holidays the libraries is open until 14.00.
+During mid-week holidays the libraries are open until 14.00.
 On holidays the libraries are closed.

 Iisalmi campus library